Sustainability

 1 The Thai Chamber of Commerce and Board of Trade of Thailand

-2 The Federation of Thai industries
+2 Federation of Thai Industries

-Issues the Company and associations contribute to in 2022 Associations Participation Details Contribution (Baht)
+Issues the Company and associations contribute to in 2024 Associations Participation Details Contribution (Baht)

 • Thai Chamber of Commerce and Board of Trade of Thailand were founded to serve as a neutral entity coordinating trade and economic efforts between the private-public sectors.
 They provide opinions and suggestions to the government relating to policies and measures promoting business, resolving challenges, facilitating development of Thailand’s economy and trade